 As a discipline that intersects with almost every aspect of life, architecture provides a context in which we can gauge the neoliberal regime of perpetual debt and unremitting labor.
 The symposium organized by the Critical, Curatorial and Conceptual Practices program, Renegotiating Precaracity, will explore the causes and symptoms of precarity through specific structures like the home, the office, and the jobsite.
 One of its aims is to examine the effects of the always and never changing economic order on the way we live and work, while maintaining a focus on the role of architecture within it.
 However, precarity is not intended to be viewed as a fixed or given set of conditions, but as a field of struggle that continually has to be renegotiated.
 The other aim of the conference is, therefore, the identification of possible alternatives and sites of resistance.

-Moderated by Felicity Scott, Mark Wasuita, and Manuel Schvartzberg
+Moderated by Felicity D. Scott, Mark Wasiuta, and Manuel Shvartzberg.

 Organized by the Critical, Curatorial, and Conceptual Practices Program class of 2019.